alco/ExReminder/README.md

 working on.

-Next, I'm going to bring this [WebSockets demo][13] up to date and later, if all goes well, I will try to port the server for Mozilla's BrowserQuest adventure.
+Next, I'm going to bring this [WebSockets demo][13] up to date and later, if all goes well, I will try to port the server for Mozilla's [BrowserQuest][14] game.
 If any of these projects sound interesting to you, come join me.
 Find my on IRC (I'm true_droid there) and send a message to the [list][8].